Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The degree of responsibility you take for your life determines how much change you can create in it."
+> "Either you choose to stay in the shallow end of the pool or you go out into the ocean."
-> — **Celestine Chua**
+> — **Christopher Reeve**

 ---